-Some eager people have emailed in questions in the six months (to August 2017) that this list has been going.
+Some eager people have emailed in questions.
 Here are the answers:

 How do you select blogs for the list?

-A lot are nominated either by their owners of by people who visit them.
+A lot are nominated either by their owners or by people who visit them.
 I also trawl the web to see what I can find.
 Then there are those who post blogs listing blogs they have found.
 I’m not averse to a bit of plagiarism.
 Then there are the lists of “blogs I follow” that feature on many blogs.
 Once a blog appears on my list, I look for their lists and add links here.
+Each month, I keep some slots free for nominated blogs until the night before I post each update.
+The other slots get filled by blogs I have come across.
+I think I have enough blogs in the waiting list to keep the monthly updates going until mid-2019!
+Which isn’t bad considering my original plan was to make a list of 200 and match an earlier blog list, now defunct, that was maintained commercially.

 Will you include any blog in the list?